Celgene says patent-fighting hedge fund manager wants to short its shares

-NEW YORK (Reuters) - Celgene Corp, one of the world’s largest biotechnology companies, has accused U.S. hedge fund manager Kyle Bass of attempting to profit from his attempts to wipe out several major drug patents through his Coalition for Affordable Drugs.
+NEW YORK, July 29 (Reuters) - Celgene Corp, one of the world’s largest biotechnology companies, has accused U.S. hedge fund manager Kyle Bass of attempting to profit from his attempts to wipe out several major drug patents through his Coalition for Affordable Drugs.

 The company asked the U.S. Patent and Trademark Office on Tuesday to sanction Bass and others behind the group by throwing out its challenges to Celgene’s patents.